Atari 2600 Defender

 The need for physical media (and the boxes it came in) is now declining, with downloads becoming more the norm in the next generation of hardware.
 Soon the only thing that comes in a box will be the console itself, and the need for fantastical and imaginative box artwork, like these brilliant examples from Atari, will be gone forever.

-2 thoughts on “Atari 2600 Box Art – The Best Video Game Media”
+2 responses to “Atari 2600 Box Art – The Best Video Game Media”

 One of the artist’s was Drew Stuzan who painted the Sabbath Bloody Sabbath covers, Star Wars & Indiana Jones posters